chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```
 You need to clear the space in /hab for having atleast 5GB free space.

-2)When the disk free space is less than it required
+2) When the disk free space is less than the minimum required, the upgrade will fail with the below error:

 ```
 UnknownError: An unknown issue occurred during execution: Request to start upgrade failed: one of the checklist was not accepted/satisfied for upgrade: You do not have minimum space available to continue with this upgrade.